 Sydney Arrival Info

 Check into the hostel anytime after 2pm.
-At 7pm head down to the hostel bar to meet your Stray guide and new travel mates.
+At 6.30pm head down to the hostel reception to meet your Stray guide and new travel mates.

 DOWNLOAD FULL ITINERARY HERE

 G’day and welcome to your epic East Coast adventure.
-Your tour begins in Sydney with a day to yourself to explore the city sights and world famous landmarks.
+Your tour begins in Sydney with a day to yourself to explore the city sights and world-famous landmarks.
 If you’ve just flown in, we recommend taking the train from the airport to Central Station, your accommodation is conveniently located straight across the road.
 Check into the hostel anytime after 2pm and if you’d like to begin your trip with a delicious cocktail (because wine-not?), head down to Circular Quay and the Opera Bar.
 Located at the base of the Opera House, with views of the Harbour Bridge, you’ll get all the iconic Sydney pics you can dream of.
-At 7pm head down to the hostel bar for pizza night and to meet your Stray guide and travel mates for the next few weeks.
+At 6.30pm head down to reception to meet your Stray guide and travel mates for the next few weeks.

-We depart the harbour city this morning and make our way north to the Hunter Valley wine region where we’ll spend a classy afternoon drinking wine and tasting chocolate before continuing through to Port Stephens, our destination for the night.
+Today we’ll say goodbye to Sydney as we depart the harbour city and make our way north to the Hunter Valley wine region where we’ll taste some of the local wine and cheese before continuing through to Port Stephens, our destination for the night.

 We’ll be staying at the Surfside hostel, set on 6 acres of natural bushland, with kangaroos and wallabies on site.
-This boutique accommodation is about creating a relaxing experience in an environmentally conscious way.
-They’ve used wood and glass to maximise light and ensured all development encompasses the natural flora and fauna.
+This boutique accommodation is about creating a relaxing experience in an environmentally conscious way so you can put your feet up and feel good about it!
+Once we’ve checked in, you can explore the area, relax, or head to the beach for a swim.
+If you’re interested, go for a walk around and check out the architecture of the place - they’ve used wood and glass to maximise light and all development incorporates the nature of the area.

-Tonight we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone have a good ice-breaker?
+Tonight, we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone know a good icebreaker?

 Late morning, we’ll pack up and move on to our next overnight stop, Port Macquarie.
 We’ll have lunch on the way before visiting the Port Macquarie Koala Hospital, where we’ll get a closer look at Australia’s laziest (and arguably cutest) marsupials.
 Check out the information centre to learn all about the hospital’s efforts to rehabilitate, protect and preserve the koalas.

 Today we’re heading to the iconic surfing town of Byron Bay, known for its relaxed vibes and no worries attitude.
-On the way to Byron, we’ll stop at the amazing Dangar Falls and the historic and hipstertown of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.
+On the way to Byron, we’ll stop at the historic and hipster town of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.

-Today you have a full day in Byron Bay to "cheer up, slow down, and chill out” as the town’s famous welcome sign instructs.
+Today you have a full day in Byron Bay to really embrace the Byron Bay motto: "cheer up, slow down, and chill out”.
 Start your day off with a morning yoga class on the rooftop of your hostel and then spend your day exploring the laidback hippy town.

 You can walk to Cape Byron Lighthouse, mainland Australia’s most easterly point, or check out the many eclectic boutiques and cafes around town.
 You could join a sea kayaking or snorkel trip and search for dolphins and other marine life, or even go for an iconic Australian activity - learning to surf.

-If you’re a foodie, we assure you that eating your way around Byron is an experience in itself.
+If you’re a foodie then you’re in luck, as eating your way around Byron is an experience in itself.
 There are heaps of vegetarian and vegan options available, a couple of our favourites are the Cardamom Pod for lunch and No Bones for dinner, both of which are super close to your hostel.
 This evening, head to the Saturday twilight markets for some live music and lots of boutique stalls showcasing local arts, crafts and some incredible food.

-This morning meet your guide and group in reception at 8.30am.
-Then we’ll jump on the Stray bus and depart north, stopping at the hippy and historic town of Mullumbimby, known as the ‘Biggest Little Town of Australia’.
-Grab a coffee, check out the sculpture walk or stock up on sweets at the famous chocolate shop before hopping back in the coach and heading to the famous Surfers Paradise where we’ll stretch our legs and grab some lunch.
-We’ll then head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
-We’ll head down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.
+This morning, meet your guide and group outside the Surf House hostel at 8:50am and we’ll depart north across the NSW border to Queensland, stopping for some lunch and a walk around the famous Surfers Paradise.
+Next, we’ll head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
+This evening, we recommend going for a stroll down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.

 Today is the final day of your Stray adventure.
-Give a wave and a hug to your new mates and head off for the next leg of your adventure, taking with you the most incredible memories, everything you’ve learned about Australia’s special culture and wildlife, and of course some classic Aussie lingo - G’DAY MATES!
+After breakfast, give a wave and a hug to your new mates and head off for the next leg of your adventure, taking with you the most incredible memories, everything you’ve learned about Australia’s special culture and wildlife, and of course some classic Aussie lingo - G’DAY MATES!

 Need to Know